Table of contents

 Content management: Drive engagement

-The content management component of your ecommerce solution is crucial, helping ensure that visitors see specific products and information, as well as guiding them through their purchasing journey.
+The content management component of your ecommerce platform is crucial, helping ensure that visitors see specific products and information, as well as guiding them through their purchasing journey.

 As one example, a recommendation tool can suggest complementary products based on the behavior of similar buyers — and that’s just the tip of the personalization iceberg.
 The more sophisticated content management systems become, the more personalization capabilities they’ll offer based on what is already known about the customer.